jjoc/ecidadania-ng/README.md

 process on internet, or even use it as a complement to in person participative processes.

 We don't have any documentation in place yet because we're adapting the whole source code to the new codebase, and it will take a while.

-If you need any help feel free to contact oscar.carballal@clione.io
+If you want to participate in this exciting project , or you need any help, send your CV or contact: oscar.carballal@clione.io

 ## Status